rob-hunt/symmetric-encryption/README.md

 #### Current features

 Currently the library can generate configuration files in xml, json and yaml.
-RSA keys, encryption keys and configuration files are compatible with the rocket job gem mentioned in inspiration.
-Note the rocket job gem only supports yaml for configuration.
+RSA keys and encryption keys.

 #### Future